Dolphinaric/dolphinaric_courses/README.md

 First goal is to prepare following presentations:
 * Introduction to Mer/Nemo and platform development
-* Introduction to Sailfish development
+* Introduction to Sailfish application development
 * Introduction to Plasma Active development